milk thistle, Marian thistle, Mary thistle, silibinin, silicristin, silidianin, silmar, silybin, silybum, silymarin,

 Milk thistle supplements usually come in the form of capsules or tablets.
 Follow the instructions on the package for the correct dose.

 Milk thistle can cause allergic reactions.
 Your risk may be higher if you’re allergic to other plants in the same family, such as:

 Milk thistle may lower blood sugar levels.
 If you have diabetes or low blood sugar (hypoglycemia), talk to your healthcare provider before using it.
 You should also talk to your healthcare provider if you take medicines or supplements that affect blood sugar levels.

-Women who are pregnant or breastfeeding should talk with their healthcare providers before taking any supplements.
+Women who are pregnant, breastfeeding, or have hormone sensitive conditions should talk with their healthcare providers before taking any supplements.